-We have established relationships with contract research organizations, universities and other institutions, which we utilize to perform many of the day-today activities associated with our drug development.
+We have established relationships with contract research organizations, universities, and other institutions, which we utilize to perform many of the day-to-day activities associated with our drug development.
 Where possible, we have sought to include leading scientific investigators and advisors to enhance our internal capabilities.
 Research and development issues are reviewed internally by our executive management and supporting scientific team.

-Research and development expenses for the three-months ended June 30, 2020 and 2019 were \$1,121 and \$1,969, respectively and for the six-months then ended, \$2,514 and \$3,640, respectively.
-The Company has decreased its research and development expenses related to PEDMARKTM as the Company's efforts have shifted to pre-commercialization with some continued regulatory expenses associated with the rolling NDA submission of PEDMARKTM.
+Research and development expenses for the three-months ended September 30, 2020 and 2019 were \$1,368 and \$795, respectively and for the nine-months then ended, \$3,882 and \$4,435, respectively.
+For the three-months ended September 30, 2020 the Company has decreased its research and development expenses related to PEDMARKTM as the Company's efforts have shifted to pre-commercialization activities with some continued regulatory expenses associated with the rolling NDA submission of PEDMARKTM.